Estimate Time6 min

 Your earnings—and costs

-An says that, if you're doing things properly, you should turn a profit.
-"But the additional expenses associated with running a rental appropriately must be considered."
-Those expenses can include digital locks on homes to allow guests temporary access, and increased wear and tear on your property from repeated short-term use.
+If you're doing things properly, you should make a profit.
+However, additional expenses associated with running a rental appropriately must be considered.
+Expenses can include digital locks on homes to allow guests temporary access, and increased wear and tear on your property from repeated short-term use.

-No matter what you rent out—whether a vacation home or a piano (yes, that's a thing at PianoPiano.com)—you will likely need to pay taxes, though you may be able to deduct some expenses from home rental income.
-That's why An recommends creating a separate bank account for tracking rental income and expenses and talking to an accountant early on to learn exactly what your tax liability will be.
+No matter what you rent out you will likely need to pay taxes, although you may be able to deduct some expenses from home rental incomeOpens in a new window.
+It's a good idea to create a separate bank account for tracking rental income and expenses, and to talk to an accountant to learn exactly what your tax liability will be.

 Ready to start saving or investing?